zanehirning/RecursiveWebCrawler/doc/Manual.md

 Relative URL:
     Relative URLs are urls that do not need to contain a scheme or a hostname.
 They may include only a partial path.
 These urls should be ignored by the program and will not be crawled.
+    Relative URLs that result from an absolute URL being given by the user will be crawled.